-We all know that health is improved with exercise, the key is avoiding the point of over exercising that leads to muscle fatigue and ultimately health problems.
-Determining where to set a balance is a necessary part of maintaining great health and the perfect beach body.
+We all know that health is improved with exercise; the key is avoiding the point of over-exercising that leads to muscle fatigue and health problems.
+Determining where to set a balance is a necessary part of maintaining great health.
 Understanding the factors that relate to improving health with exercise is the first step in creating a cut-off point.

 One major factor is the mindset behind exercise.
-Difficult goals make the motivation to exercise greatly reduced while simple goals are easier to keep up with.
+Difficult goals reduce the motivation to exercise, while simple goals are easier to keep up with.
 Exercise should not become a chore and should not be a necessary part of the day.
-Instead, it should be something enjoyable while working it around a busy schedule as it fits in.
+Instead, it should be something enjoyable that can be worked around a busy schedule.

 Another key component is current physical fitness level.
-An athlete who has worked up stamina will be able to spend more time exercising while someone who is just starting out will want to begin slowly and work up to 30 or 45 minutes a day.
+An athlete who has worked up his or her stamina will be able to spend more time exercising than someone who is just starting out.
 Those who are just beginning should begin with only a few minutes at a time and gradually increase over time as it becomes easier.

-Current health is another factor to consider when determining an appropriate amount.
-Any individual who has diabetes, high blood pressure or similar conditions should discuss exercise with their doctor beforehand to avoid overworking the body.
-This is particularly true of heart related problems since exercise causes the heart to work faster.
+Current health is another factor to consider when determining an appropriate exercise amount.
+Any individual who has diabetes, high blood pressure, or similar conditions should discuss exercise with their doctor beforehand to avoid overworking the body.
+This is particularly true of heart-related problems since exercise causes the heart to work faster.

 The final factor in determining a good amount of exercise is personal stamina.
 Stamina in exercise takes time to build up and is a large factor in determining a good length of time when just starting out.
 Even those who have excellent stamina should keep exercise to around 45 minutes at a time to avoid overworking the muscles.